scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 --------------------------

 Users of the TensorFlow library for machine intelligence :cite:`tensorflow` can benefit from integration between Sacredboard and TensorBoard.
-Provided that the experiment was annotated with ``@sacred.stflow.LogFileWriter(ex)`` annotation as in our example below and a TensorFlow log has been created during the run, it is possible launch TensorBoard directly from the Run detail view as long as the path to the TensorFlow log does not change and is accessible from the computer where Sacredboard is running.
+Provided that the experiment was annotated with ``@sacred.stflow.LogFileWriter(ex)`` as in our example below and a TensorFlow log has been created during the run, it is possible launch TensorBoard directly from the Run detail view as long as the path to the TensorFlow log did not change and is accessible from the computer where Sacredboard is running.
 This is, however, still an experimental feature.
 If TensorBoard fails to start, it is necessary to check that it is installed in the same Python environment as Sacredboard, and that no other TensorBoard instance is running.
 Terminating all TensorBoard instances started from Sacredboard can be done by navigating to a special URL: